Purchasing and maintaining a property is for many the biggest investment of their lifetime.

 Remember that fixing the problem for the long term requires correcting any issues that might have caused the foundation damage, and this may also involve consulting a plumber or other expert.
 The CSIRO guide to foundation maintenance is also a valuable reference.

 Mainmark has treated tens of thousands of sites throughout Australasia, from single-storey homes to large commercial buildings.
-For more information and advice about ground engineering issues and remediation solutions, contact Mainmark on 1800 623 312 in Australia or 0800 873 835 in New Zealand.
+For more information and advice about ground engineering issues and remediation solutions, contact Mainmark on 1800 623 312 in Australia.